Neethu9074/carbon/README.md

 So, you are a UI engineer?
 Then you will also need the following awesome software for your awesome work!

+- [Abstract](https://www.abstract.com/): This is our tool of choice for designs.
+The tool has a version control for sketch files and is used through the design team.
+It's free of charge, too.
 - [Chrome Extension](https://github.com/instana/internal-tools/tree/master/chrome-browser-extension): We have our own Chrome dev tools extension which allows insights into the state of our global stores.
-- [Sketch](https://www.sketchapp.com/): This is our tool of choice for mockups and designs.
-You have to hit the `Free Trial` button to download it.
-You can get a license from Michael Krumm (just ask via Slack).
 - [SFPro font](https://developer.apple.com/fonts/downloads/SFPro.zip): This is the default MacOS system font that we are using in our product.
 Unfortunately, this font can only be used in Sketch when installed separately.

 ### Setting up local domains